rnazali/spireslayer/README.md

 - Deck/Card editor are generally supported
   - Some cards [may not work when imported ](https://github.com/rnazali/spireslayer/issues/18)
-- Relic editor is planned
+- Relic and Potion editor is planned
 - Integration to [the sequel](https://store.steampowered.com/app/2868840/Slay_the_Spire_2/) is planned!
   - To start reverse engineering, we need to obtain the distributed game files and a sample of autosave file.
 We don't have the game yet.